roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 **Don't give application elevated permissions.** You shouldn't grant administrator-level access to the application identity.
 You should configure least-privileged access for the application to the database.
 It limits the blast radius of bugs and security breaches.
 You have two primary methods to access the Azure PostgreSQL database.
 You can use Microsoft Entra authentication or PostgreSQL authentication.
 For more information, see [JDBC with Azure PostgreSQL](/azure/developer/java/spring-framework/configure-spring-data-jdbc-with-azure-postgresql).

-## Cost optimization

-Cost optimization principles balance business goals with budget justification to create a cost-effective web application.
-They help reduce unnecessary expenses and improving operational efficiencies.
-This section describes cost-optimization recommendations to apply while re-platforming a web app.

-*Reference implementation.* The app uses Azure Files integrated with App Service to save training videos that users upload.
-Refactoring this integration to use Azure Storage blobs would reduce hosting costs and should be evaluated as a possible future modernization.